ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Certificate details | Configured | Certificate to be issued from the gateway hosting the GovLink connection.
 Virtual IP address (VIP) | Configured | Virtual IP Address details will be provided by the gateway provider.
 **Exchange Online Receive Connector** |||
-Name | `Inbound-connector-from-{GATEWAY}` | Describes the source and directionality of mail.
+Name | `Inbound-connector-from-<GATEWAY>` | Describes the source and directionality of mail.
 Retain internal mail headers | Unchecked | Internal Mail headers are stripped off messages.
 On-premises server identification method and value | Identify by Senders Domain.
 Reject email messages if they are not sent over TLS.
-Require subject name matching <DOMAIN> | Ensures mail is being sent over an encrypted connection to a known domain.
+Require subject name matching `<DOMAIN>` | Ensures mail is being sent over an encrypted connection to a known domain.
 **Exchange Online Send Connector** |||
-Name | `outbound-connector-to-{GATEWAY}` | Describes the source and directionality of mail.
+Name | `outbound-connector-to-<GATEWAY>` | Describes the source and directionality of mail.
 Retain internal mail headers | Checked | When reporting spam that slips past the filters, it is essential that we receive the full message headers from a message
 When to use the connector | \\* (All Mail) | All mail should use the connector Message routing | Route through these smart hosts. | This should be used route mail to the gateway.
-Connector Authentication settings | Always use TLS issued by a trusted Certificate Authority with a SAN matching <DOMAIN> | Ensures mail is being sent over an encrypted connection to a known domain.
+Connector Authentication settings | Always use TLS issued by a trusted Certificate Authority with a SAN matching `<DOMAIN>` | Ensures mail is being sent over an encrypted connection to a known domain.

 ### Autodiscover